techizone-Jenkins-org/Jenkins-Tomcat-LAB/README.md

 #### Need to Access Tomcat Server Form Anywhere or from Any IP-Address

-sudo vim /opt/tomcat/webapps/manager/META-INF/context.xml
+**sudo vim /opt/tomcat/webapps/manager/META-INF/context.xml**

-Edit that Line Like These
+Edit that Line Like These We need to add ".*" at the end
 ```
 allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1 |.*" />